What Roofing Material is Right for Me?

 by Thomas Kral on May 6, 2012

 This is a tough question to answer as there are many factors involved in choosing a material.
-Style of roof or pitch of the roof is very important.
+The style of the roof or pitch of the roof is very important.
 Budget is also a factor, but curb appeal is also important.
 The following paragraphs will assist you in deciding which roof is the right roof for you.

-This is the nerve wracking part of your decision.
-Budget doesn't mean "I want the cheapest roof."
+This is the nerve-wracking part of your decision.
+A budget doesn't mean "I want the cheapest roof."
 Cheapest now, or cheapest in 50 years are two different things.
 You have to ask yourself: "How long am I going to occupy or own this building?"
 "How much money can I spend now on this roof?"
 The answer to these two questions will determine your budget.

 Now that you've decided what types of material are available for your roof, then narrowed the decision down to the quality of material you find fitting; it's time to choose how you want your building to look.
 The look of your building can be very important especially if it is your home.
 Think of a color scheme and go with that scheme.
 Don't introduce too many colors.

-In the end you should choose a material that makes you feel comfortable and confident.
-You don't want to install an improper material.
-You don't want to install a material you can not afford or a material that doesn't't match your home's existing quality.
-Lastly you want to make certain the material you choose will be pleasing to your eye every time you drive up to your building.
+In the end, you should choose a material that makes you feel comfortable and confident.
+You don't want to install improper material.
+You don't want to install a material you can not afford or a material that doesn't match your home's existing quality.
+Lastly, you want to make certain the material you choose will be pleasing to your eye every time you drive up to your building.

 - Garden / Landscaping / Patio — 263